supports specification-based virtualization. With this feature, Cisco

 deployments that include both MediaSense and Unified CVP where the two products

-will be sharing the same router, the IOS version running on that router must be
+will be sharing the same router, the Cisco IOS release running on that router

-one that is compatible with both products.
-It is important to verify this in
+must be one that is compatible with both products.
+It is important to verify

 For endpoint-based forking